Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-ASCEND (A Study of Cardiovascular Events iN Diabetes) is a randomised trial looking at the effects of aspirin and of omega-3 fatty acids (fish oils) in people with diabetes.
-ASCEND recruited 15,500 people with diabetes (either type 1 or type 2) who did not have known vascular disease or recent cancer when they started the trial, and these people were randomly allocated to take 100mg aspirin daily or placebo (dummy) and 1 gram capsules containing naturally occurring omega-3 fatty acids ("fish-oils") or placebo capsules containing olive oil.
-ASCEND aimed to provide the first reliable evidence about the effects of aspirin and of omega-3 fatty acids in diabetes both for preventing heart disease and strokes and also for cancer prevention.
+15,480 people with diabetes (either type 1 or type 2) with no known vascular disease or recent cancer at the start of the trial, were randomly allocated to take 100mg aspirin daily or placebo (dummy) and 1 gram capsules containing naturally occurring omega-3 fatty acids ("fish-oils") or placebo capsules containing olive oil.

 Aspirin